caitken7/Friend-Finder-App/README.md

 * Go to the survey page.

-* Fill out the 10 auestion survey to view your most compatible friend from the database.
+* Fill out the 10 question survey to view your most compatible friend from the database.